 Phoebe grabs the stack of postcards that Faith mailed from Europe and makes plans to retrace her sister’s steps.
 A grief-stricken person going to Europe to “find themselves” is such a trope that I rolled my eyes a little, but given Egan’s beautiful prose, I thought her version of finding oneself might be interesting.
 Which leads to Part Two.

 This is where the book started to lose its magic.
 It turns out that Phoebe was most interesting when living in her ghost-filled home and having slightly tense encounters with her mother and brother.
-Phoebe defines so much of herself by how she compares to her sister that there’s not much to her when she’s alone—it’s hard for her to carry the rest of the book.
+Phoebe defines so much of herself by how she compares to her sister that there’s not much to her when she’s alone.
 Once she locks into the go-to-Europe-and-find-yourself path, the book becomes predictable and repetitive.
 Phoebe hopes she’ll be mistaken for Faith, looks for people who might have known Faith, and makes up stories to strangers about where Faith is now and what she’s doing, etc. The same note—the note of living in her sister’s shadow—is struck over and over and over.
-But still, the book is only half over, and change comes slowly even when backpacking though Europe.
+But still, the book is only half over, and change comes slowly even when backpacking though Europe . . .

 In a truly small-world coincidence, Phoebe runs into Faith’s ex-boyfriend, Wolf.
 Though Wolf has made a new life for himself in Germany, he gets pulled into Phoebe’s find-yourself quest and goes with her to the location of her sister’s death.
-In what is obvious to the reader and not obvious to Phoebe, Wolf knows more about Faith’s death than he has let on.
+It’s obvious to the reader but not at all obvious to Phoebe that Wolf knows more about Faith’s death than he has let on.
 (No, he didn’t kill her.)
 On the way to their destination, the book derails completely, with a 27-page sex scene—there are a few breaks when Phoebe and Wolf stare longingly at each other in restaurants before getting back to it—but pages 253-280 are pretty much just sex.
 I’m not a prude; I don’t object to sexual content in books, but 27 pages might be 26 pages too much.

-And because this sextravaganza happens at a point when the book’s repetitiveness was grating on me, I almost put it down again, but page 280 was the farthest I’d ever read, so I couldn’t quit so close to the finish line.
+And because this sextravaganza happens at a point when the book’s repetitiveness was grating on me, I almost put it down again, but page 280 was the farthest I’d ever read, so I couldn’t just quit.
 If, like me, you’re someone who kept putting this book down before reaching the Big Epiphany, here it is: Faith got involved with a terrorist group and put a bomb in the basement of a building.
 She hadn’t meant for anyone to be killed, but a janitor died.
 After learning about his death and the family he left behind, she committed suicide.
 Wolf was there when she died and knew everything that had happened, but never told anyone the details.